 This tool lets you view awards, scholarships, prizes and bursaries offered at York University.
 Take a few moments to search for awards you may be eligible for: you can search by Faculty, award type, activity level or type in the name of an award that you may be familiar with.
 Unless otherwise stated, all full-time, part-time and mature students are eligible for all the awards in the system so long as they meet the published criteria.

 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 All awards listed on this website are subject to change or cancellation without notice.

-The Nivedita and Nandita Bursary will be awarded to a student majoring in Disaster/Emergency Management in the School of Administrative Studies in the Faculty of Liberal Arts and Professional Studies.
+The Nirupama, Nita, and Nandita Award in Disaster & Emergency Management will be awarded to a student majoring in Disaster/Emergency Management in the School of Administrative Studies in the Faculty of Liberal Arts and Professional Studies.
 The recipient must be a Canadian citizen, permanent resident or protected person, a resident of Ontario and demonstrate financial need.
-Preference will be given to students who have demonstrated student leadership or volunteerism and have achieved a minimum cumulative GPA of 6.00 (B).
+This award recognizes students who have demonstrated student leadership or volunteerism and have achieved a minimum cumulative GPA of 6.00 (B).

 How to Interpret the Awards Search Results